domini04/AI-Imposter/docs/dev_notes.md

 2.  **Frontend UI**: The `PlayerList.vue` component will be made state-aware.
 While the game `status` is "waiting," it will display generic, anonymous labels (e.g., "Player 1," "Player 2").
 Once the game starts and the real nicknames are populated by the backend, the component will then display the `gameDisplayName` for all players.

 **Reasoning**: This approach completely eliminates the information leak and prevents meta-gaming.
 It ensures all players start on an equal footing and adds a moment of reveal when the game begins, enhancing the user experience.
 By making the backend the single source of truth for the simultaneous assignment, we guarantee fairness and consistency.

+### **October 1, 2025 - Automatic Voting Completion & Round Summaries**

+**Issue**: Voting phases required manual tally triggers and provided no structured explanation of results.
+Players could finish voting, but the game would not automatically advance, and the UI could not explain who was eliminated or why the game ended.

+**Decision**: The backend now auto-tallies once every active human has cast a vote and persists a `lastRoundResult` summary (vote counts, eliminated player, role, end reason) on the game document.
+The frontend consumes that summary to display detailed phase messaging and end-of-game explanations.

+**Reasoning**: This approach keeps the flow authoritative and removes race conditions, while giving players clear closure on each round.
+Persisted summaries also lay the groundwork for analytics and replay features without additional queries.